What Not To Do At The Bosnia-Croatia Border

 So we turned to our friend Rick Steves, who suggested that we drive into Bosnia for dinner.
 Off we went, conveniently forgetting that it is actually not legal to drive it into Bosnia because of the insurance stipulations.

 We had spent the first 10 days in Slovenia and were heading down the Croatian coast.
 A few of us decided that Plitvice Lakes, located in the middle of absolutely nowhere in Croatia, could not be missed, so we rented a car and headed to a less beachy side of the country.

 We spent the first day walking around the terraced lakes and trying not to get thrown into the water by fellow tourists abruptly stopping to take pictures.
 The experience was fantastic, but at the end of it, we were ready for something a little more off the beaten path.

 So we turned to our friend Rick Steves, who suggested that we drive into Bosnia for dinner.
 We had the car and so off we went, conveniently forgetting that it is actually not legal to drive it into Bosnia because of the insurance stipulations.

 At the last moment, I slammed on the brakes, saving the puppy’s life and my sanity, because the only thing worse than getting fake-arrested in Bosnia is taking a puppy down with you.

 We had our passports stamped at the Croatian border and drove towards the Bosnian city of Biha.
-We hadn’t printed out directions since we had a GPS, which of course failed to work because we had no service in Bosnia.
-We managed to arrive in the city using road signs, and pulled over at a bus stop to get our bearings.
+Unfortunately, we hadn’t printed out directions since we had a GPS, which of course failed to work because we had no service in Bosnia.
+Somehow we managed to arrive in the city using road signs, and pulled over at a bus stop to get our bearings.
 Katie suggested we just find a parking spot and walk around, so we pull back into traffic.

 That’s when the sirens went off.